Ice Fire near Ice Lakes Trailhead

 In October 2020, the Ice Fire occurred about five miles west of Silverton on the north side of the South Mineral Road and near the Ice Lakes Trailhead.
 The fire burned steep terrain in the South Mineral Creek drainage.
 It affected the lower portion of the trail as well as the area around the road to Clear Lake (see map).
 The Ice Lakes themselves were not impacted by this fire but the trail to them was, in part, heavily damaged.

 On May 25, 2021, the Ice Lakes area closure date was extended to Sept 15, 2021 due to safety concerns.
 This closures includes the Ice Lakes Trail, South Mineral Campground and Clear Lake Road.

 Since the fire impacted a section of the trail, there is significant hazard tree mitigation that needs to take place in order to make the trail safe to travel again.
 A more detailed assessment and plan will be made when the SJNF resource specialists can access the area later this spring or early summer.

-- Roads: South Mineral Road, Clear Creek Road
+- Roads: South Mineral Road at the gate past Goldenhorn camping area and lower portion of Clear Creek Road

 San Juan National Forest News Release/Special Orders

 - 05/26/2021 News Release: Ice Lakes Closure Extended; Ice Lakes Trail Remains Closed

 - 05/25/2021 SJ-2021-02: Ice Lakes Fire Area Closure (supersedes, replaces, and rescinds Order No. SJ-2020-10), Map

 - 10/28/20 SJ-2020-10 Fire Area Reduced Closure Special Order and Fire Area Closure Map

 - 10/28/20 News Release, Ice Fire Closure Area Reduced; Ice Lakes Trail Remains Closed